 - You’ll have to pay personal income tax on the profits that your freelance business earns.

 - By April 15 of each year, file an annual income tax return with the IRS.
-This will show your income and deductions for the previous year, along with how much estimated tax you paid along the way.
+This shows your income and deductions for the previous year, along with how much estimated tax you paid along the way.

 Hiring employees to help you run your business?